stanford-oval/almond-hassio-repository/edge/DOCS.md

-# Home Assistant Add-on: Almond
+# Home Assistant Add-on: Almond - Edge

 ## Installation

-Follow these steps to get the add-on installed on your system:
+Follow these steps to get the "Edge" add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
+2. Add the URL of this [repository] and then press "Add".
+A new card for the repository will appear.
-2. Find the "Almond" add-on and click it.
+3. Find the "Almond - Edge" add-on and click it.
-3. Click on the "INSTALL" button.
+4. Click on the "INSTALL" button.

 ## How to use